wavded/www/content/post/generators.md

 However, this is just _one_ use case (although a clever one) of using generators.

 In this article, we will explore the strengths of using generators.
 There is a [GitHub repository](https://github.com/strongloop/example-generators) with the code samples we will go through that you can check out.
-You will also need Node 0.11.x or greater (w/ the `—harmony` flag) to run these examples.
+You will also need Node 0.11.x or greater (with the `—harmony` flag) to run these examples.
 I personally use [nvm](https://github.com/creationix/nvm) for this.

 ## What is a generator?